-While certain fonts looks more reliable and traditional, other fonts look more casual and playful.
-For example, take a look at the font that the comedy duo of Good Mythical Morning use in their banner:
+While certain fonts look more reliable and traditional, other fonts look more casual and playful.
+For example, take a look at the font that the comedy duo of Good Mythical Morning uses in the YouTube banner for their channel:

 The font is a bit quirky and not too serious.

 Or take this YouTube banner template that uses a decorative font to give it a creative feel:

 Now, look at the more serious and reputable serif fonts used in Veritasium‘s YouTube banner.
 Their videos teach science and engineering concepts, and they’ve gone for a look that is in line with more traditional education industry branding: